Zach Reid: Early football

 Reid came from Leongatha, where he played for the Leongatha Football Club in the Gippsland Football League.
 He played 36 games for the club between 2017 and 2020, kicking 35 goals in that time.
 He played for the Gippsland Power in the NAB League, alongside future draftees Caleb Serong and Sam Flanders, after previously playing for them in the Under 16 squads.
 He played 15 games with the Power, averaging 11 disposals, 4 marks and 2 tackles a game.

+His younger brother Archer Reid plays for the West Coast Eagles and his grandfather Peter McRae played for Footscray in the 1950s.